 - Put a bucket in the shower while you're waiting for the water to warm up, and use the water you catch for watering plants, flushing the toilet or cleaning.

-- Install a low-flow shower head.
+- Install a low-flow showerhead.
 It may cost you some money up front, but your water conservation efforts will save you money down the road.
-Conventional shower heads flow at 5 gallons per minute or more, whereas low-flow showerheads typically flow at 2.5 gallons per minute (or less!).
+Conventional showerheads flow at 5 gallons per minute or more, whereas low-flow showerheads typically flow at 2.5 gallons per minute (or less!).

-- Get a low-flow toilet, or put a plastic bottle filled with water in your toilet tank to reduce the amount of water used per flush.
-Older, conventional toilets can use 5 gallons per flush or more, whereas low-flow models use as little as 1.6 gallons per flush.
-When you consider that the average person flushes 5 times per day, the gallons can really add up.
+- Get a low-flow toilet.
+Flushing the toilet is the biggest water user in the house.
+Older, conventional toilets can use 5 to 7 gallons per flush, but low-flow models use as little as 1.6 gallons per flush.
+When you consider that the average person flushes five times per day, the gallons can really add up.

 - To check for a toilet leak, put dye or food coloring into the tank.
 If color appears in the bowl without flushing, there’s a leak that should be repaired.

 - “If it’s yellow, let it mellow.”
-The saying may be cliche, but it’s good advice.
+The saying may be cliché, but it’s good advice.
 If you're grossed out by the “yellow,” just put the toilet lid down.

 - Don’t flush things down the toilet to dispose of them.
-Throw away tissues and other bathroom waste in the garbage can, which doesn’t require gallons of water.
+Throw tissues and other bathroom waste in the garbage can, which doesn’t require gallons of water.